 That is such a hard question.
 I think Stress has a lot to answer for.
 For all the good food, and sleep and well-intentioned yoga you could do, if you are stressed for long periods of time it undermines all that good work.
 So, get a handle on your stress would be my number one piece of advice.

-21. You’ve just started a podcast called Fit as a Fiddle.
+21. You’ve just started The Kate Arnold Nutrition podcast.
 How’s that going?

 I wanted to do this a few years ago, but time constraints stopped me.
 I’ve only just started but have some great people lined up to talk to which I’m very excited about.
 I’m going to try and cover every aspect of physical and mental health issues and am always looking for someone to chat with!
 Talking is good and if it helps just one person it’s worth it.